Let's see… I'm 6 feet tall, and weigh about 220lbs… though I am trying to loose. I have (receding) brown hair and blue/green eyes.

 I need to point out, my family… they aren't bad people.
 They don't hate me and I don't hate them.
 We love each other very much and only want what is best for each other; we just disagree on what is best for me.
 I'm not one for pre-arranged prayers, personally, I like to just talk raw and real with God.
 But this traditional prayer is absolutely perfect for how I try to deal with my family and the world at large.

-Those who know me, know I'm not a big Facebook guy.
-I technically have an account there, though I really don't use it.
-So you don't want to contact me there.
-Feel free to “friend” me, but know it could take months before I realize the request has even been made.
-That said, I have had a number of people ask about me personally; the kind of stuff you might learn from my Facebook page if I did use it.
-So I created this page to answer some of the questions I've gotten and to give a look at “me” rather than my artwork.
-And if there's anything you'd like to know that isn't answered here, feel free to send me an email and ask.
+I have had a number of people ask about me personally, so I created this page to answer some of the questions I've gotten, to give a little look at “me” rather than only my artwork.
+It's just the basics; give a little insight into me and some stuff I feel strongly about.
+If there's anything you'd like to know that isn't here, feel free to send me an email and ask.
 I try to be as honestly as I can.

 Favorite Colour: MAROON